How low can they go? Mariners embarrassed by Minnesota in 18-4 shellacking

 If there were any insane thoughts of a comeback entering fans minds, they were quickly laughed away by Schoop’s second homer of the game – a two-run shot to deep right-center off of Ryan Garton that pushed the lead to 17-4.

-Cory Gearring gave up run in the eighth.
+Cory Gearrin gave up run in the eighth.

 The Mariners had six players throw at least one pitch in the game.
 LeBlanc and four relievers all gave up runs.
 But backup catcher Tom Murphy worked a 1-2-3 ninth inning, striking out Sano with an elevated 90 mph fastball and Castro on a nasty slider.